tobiasmoe/passec/README.md

 * If you choose to add registry_values then you need to make sure that you're adding the "PwnedPasswordDLL" if you're using the local version, or "PwnedPasswordDLL-API" if you're using the API version.
 * This module only works on Windows

+## If you want to contribute

+You are very welcome to clone the repo to make improvements on your own, just make sure to link back to this repo.

+You can also fork the repo and push code to it, then make a pull request to create new functionalites or fix issues.
+All code needs to follow the puppet style guide and make sure the added code passes the tests.

+## Whats next?

+* A functinality I would add is to have a customized message that tells you the password you are trying to set is a breached password from the haveibeenpwned website.
+* Create more tests!